PA Performance Data

 - Students are given the opportunity to hold leadership roles in the University of Charleston Physician Assistant Student Association (UC PASA).

 - We encourage membership and participation in state and national PA organizations.

 - Cultivate an environment that encourages student involvement in supporting and sustaining the University of Charleston PA Program following graduation

-- Graduates have assisted with interviewing prospective students
+- Graduates can assist with interviewing prospective students and orientation.

-- After gaining clinical experiences as a practicing PA, graduates have been utilized as adjunct instructors.
+- After gaining clinical experience as a practicing PA, Graduates can become adjunct instructors and clinical preceptors.